gitkailash/terraform-ec2-webserver-config/README.md

 # Terraform EC2 Instance Provisioning

-This repository provides Terraform configuration files for provisioning an AWS EC2 instance and deploy apache webserver with additional settings, such as EBS volumes, provisioners, and SSH access.
+This repository provides Terraform configuration files for provisioning an AWS EC2 instance and deploy Apache Web Server with additional settings, such as EBS volumes, provisioners, and SSH access.

 ## Architecture Diagram